We pride ourselves on our practically relevant courses

-Most traditional courses struggle to achieve this and so to address these deficiencies we work with you using a much more practical, project-based approach to teaching and learning.
-We want to move away from intense and assessment-heavy teaching and move to a culture where students have space and encouragement, learning to learn for themselves.
+We take a practical, project-based approach to teaching and learning.
+We have made a decision to transiation from traditonal intense and assessment-heavy teaching to a culture where students have space and encouragement, learning to learn for themselves.

 Advantages for you as a student include:

-- an exciting programme from the first day on the course
+- Exciting and impactful programme from the first day on the course

-- an ability and confidence to tackle real engineering problems
+- Develop confidence to tackle real engineering problems